Limited-stage small cell lung carcinoma: Classification

-Small cell lung cancer is often treated as a systematic disease due to its tendency for early dissemination, thus, instead of the traditional TNM staging system, the Veterans' Administration Lung Study Group (VALSG) introduced a simplified 2-stage system in 1950s to divide small cell lung cancer into limited stage and extensive stage.
+Small cell lung cancer is often treated as a systematic disease due to its tendency for early dissemination, thus, instead of the traditional TNM staging system, the Veterans' Administration Lung Study Group (VALSG) introduced a simplified 2-stage system in the 1950s to divide small cell lung cancer into limited stage and extensive stage.
 As a result of the change in policy from targeting all nodal stations by radiotherapy ports to target only obviously involved nodal stations, the definition of the limited disease varies.

 According to a broad medical consensus, limited-stage small cell lung carcinoma is generally considered to be encompassed within a radiation portal.
 Variability in categorising small-cell lung cancer as limited or extensive occurs with reference to the extent of pleural effusion and nodal stations involvement.
 In addition, patients with an ipsilateral pleural effusion are frequently excluded from the limited-disease category.
 In rare cases, patients with minimal pleural effusions are included in the limited-disease protocols; this includes those with demonstrated effusions only on chest CT, as well as those with blunting of the costophrenic angle on chest radiographs.
 In most cases, all patients demonstrated any positive sign of pleural effusion on any type of imaging tests are excluded.

 Likewise, ambiguities in the definition of limited disease also occurs in classification of the limited disease with reference to the extent of lymphadenopathy.
 For instance, patients with bilateral supraclavicular adenopathy are included in the limited-disease category in some cases, others include only those with ipsilateral adenopathy.
 Similarly, the presence of contralateral hilar adenopathy frequently, though not uniformly, includes patients in the limited-disease category.

 The traditional TNM classification system is preferred over the 2-stage system when surgery is the recommended treatment option.